Slashgear/personal-blog/content/posts/hunting-webpack-performances.md

 ## TLDR;

-> Never, ever, ever, ever,ever work on performance improvements without monitoring!
+> Never, ever, ever, ever work on performance improvements without monitoring!

 If you want to optimize the duration of a job, **you have to monitor precisely** the duration of it and all its sub-steps.
 By doing that, then you can really focus on what really takes biggest amount of time.